 This document is uncontrolled when printed.
-One controlled hard copy of the CEMP and supporting documentation will be maintained by the Principal Contractor's Quality Manager at the Project office.
+One controlled hard copy of the CEMP and supporting documentation will be maintained by Downer's Quality Manager at the Project office.
 Copies of this CEMP will be distributed via the Project document management system to: